 The Company has a risk management policy which covers the risks associated with the financial assets and liabilities such as interest rate risks and credit risks.
-The risk management framework aims to: In the course of its business, the Company is exposed primarily to interest rates, liquidity and credit risk, which may adversely impact the fair value of its financial instruments.
+The risk management framework aims to:

-- By creating a stable business planning environment and reducing the impact of currency and interest rate fluctuations on the Company's business plan. Ξ - Œ - By achieving greater predictability to earnings and determining the financial value of the expected earnings in advance. Ξ - Market Risk: Market risk is the risk of any loss in future earnings, in realizable fair values or in future cash flows that may result from a change in the price of a financial instrument.
+- By creating a stable business planning environment and reducing the impact of currency and interest rate fluctuations on the Company's business plan. - (ii) By achieving greater predictability to earnings and determining the financial value of the expected earnings in advance. - Market Risk: Market risk is the risk of any loss in future earnings, in realizable fair values or in future cash flows that may result from a change in the price of a financial instrument.
 The value of a financial instrument may change as a result of changes in the interest rates, foreign currency exchange rates, equity price fluctuations, liquidity and other market changes.
-Future specific market movements cannot be - Credit Risk:- Credit risk is the risk of financial loss arising from counterparty failure to repay or service debt according to the contractual terms or obligations.
-Credit risk encompasses both the direct risk of $\equiv$ - Liquidity Risk: Liquidity risk refers to the risk that the Company cannot meet its financial obligations.
-The objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds are (III) - The following table shows a maturity analysis of the anticipated cash flows including interest payable for the Company's non derivative financial liabilities on an undiscounted basis. (g
+Future specific market movements cannot be normally predicted with reasonable accuracy. - Credit Risk :- Credit risk is the risk of financial loss arising from counterparty failure to repay or service debt according to the contractual terms or obligations.
+Credit risk encompasses both the direct risk of default and the risk of deterioration of creditworthiness as well as concentration risks. - Liquidity Risk: Liquidity risk refers to the risk that the Company cannot meet its financial obligations.
+The objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds are available for use as per Î - The following table shows a maturity analysis of the anticipated cash flows including interest payable for the Company's non derivative financial liabilities on an undiscounted basis.
+P